STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/README.md

 <a href = "https://eslint.org/">ESLint</a> is used for linting and enforcing uniform and consistent coding style.

+<a href = "https://www.gitguardian.com/">GitGuardian</a> has been added to the CI/CD pipeline to protect against the leakage of secrets (e.g., database connection URLs).

 This web application is deployed on <a href = "https://dashboard.heroku.com/">Heroku</a>, a cloud platform as a service (PaaS).

 ## Contributing